jonathan-mccrary/RouteWare_LocationSearch/README.md

 # RouteWare_LocationSearch
 Location Search App for RouteWare interview

+Prompt: Using the .NET tools and technologies that you are most familiar with:
+Write an application that allows the user to search the attached Data.csv file on the Address field.
+It does not need to search the City, State or Zip fields.
+Display the results to the user.
+When a user selects a row in the results
+Display another set of results that shows the 10 closest locations in Data.csv based upon the selected row in the first set of results.

-This is a .NET Core MVC single-page application using React.js as the UI builder.
+Description: This is a .NET Core MVC single-page application using React.js as the UI builder.
 Since it was built on Visual Studio for Mac, the JavaScriptEngineSwitcher.ChakraCore.Native.osx-x64 (3.7.1) dependency will need to be changed to a windows native package.

 Dependencies: